(ASK US A QUESTION)

 We're here to help.
 Reach out.
 Ask us questions.
 Odds are, we've been there too.
 There's always room on the bench.

-Who are we?
-We are Canadian Amputee Hockey.
+We are The Canadian Amputee Hockey Committee.

 what we do

-Second, we are not funded by any government program.
+The Canadian Amputee Hockey Committee is not funded by any government program.
 We are 100% self funded.
 Everything we do, from fundraising to organizing our training camps, from our coaching and medical staff to our executive, even the amazing photos you see here, are all possible because of our incredible volunteers.

 Third, we are not building an exclusive, amputee only hockey league.
 We beleive in, and promote inclusion.
 Our goal is to help all amputees play to the best of their ability so that they can enjoy our national pastime with their friends and peers on home ice.